Posted on July 3, 2018 by Jenn Zatopek

 All those expectations are long gone.

 If you read the Gospels closely, Jesus never, ever said all our wildest dreams would come true.
-He just said that He would be here with us (God or “Immanuel”) in the muck of things and, paradoxically, that we get to enjoy our lives.
+Jesus just said that He would be here with us (God or “Emmanuel”) in the muck of things and, paradoxically, that we get to enjoy our lives.
 For someone like me, with no Christian parents, engaged and active Christian siblings, and huge cadre of childhood Christian friends, this truth helps tremendously.

 Our country’s national holiday is tomorrow, and while I am not exactly patriotic, especially given our country’s dangerous leader and various other sundry reasons, I’ll focus on freedom.
 There is freedom in accepting the truth of one’s past and powerlessness of changing anyone but ourselves.
 There is also deep, expanding, and gracious joy when we lean into the discomfort of being loved just as we are today.